-Each of the TOE relevant optional different mask set variants can be identified by the Non-ISO-ATR.
+To each of the TOE relevant optional different mask set variants, an individual value is assigned, which is part of the data output of the Generic Chip Identification Mode (GCIM).
 By that the various hardware mask sets can be clearly identified and differentiated by the GCIM output.
 The interpretation of the output GCIM data is clearly explained in the user guidance, Hardware Reference Manual [1].